jonshiach/graphics-labs/_sources/pages/06_3D_worlds.md

 glUniformMatrix4fv(projectionID, 1, GL_FALSE, &projection[0][0]);
 ```

-Of course we also need to update the vertex shader so that is uses the `mvp` matrix.
+Of course we also need to update the vertex shader so that is uses the `model`, `view` and `projection` matrices.
 Edit `vertexShader.vert` so that the `gl_Position` vector is calculated as follows.

 ```cpp
 #version 330 core